CanonicalLtd/maas-docs/en/installconfig-network-ipranges.md

 # Reserved IP Ranges

-The two types of *reserved IP ranges* are explained in the [Concepts and terms](intro-concepts.md#ip-ranges) page.
+The two types of *reserved IP ranges* are explained in the [Concepts and terms][concepts-ipranges] page.
 The current page shows how to manage them.
 Specifically, it will show how to:

 - Create a range
 - Edit a range